caltechlibrary/andor/README.md

 **And/Or** provides a web friendly JSON API mapping __dataset__ functionality to URLs.
-It supports serving static HTML, CSS and JavaScript for building suitable user interfaces that humans night be inclined to use.
+It supports serving static HTML, CSS and JavaScript for building suitable user interfaces that humans might be inclined to use.
 The JSON API supports creating, reading, update and deleting objects in a collection.
 The API supports key list retrieval and limitted filtering.
-Finally And/Or provides BasicAUTH user authentication support for mapping users to role/object state permission scheme.
+And/Or provides BasicAUTH user authentication support for mapping users to role/object state permission scheme.
+Ideally authentication would be provided by another service (e.g. Apache/NginX setup for Shibboleth).
 With these primitive facilities you can build a simple object repository systems using the HTML, CSS and JavaScript to create a web client interacting with the And/Or JSON API.

 Installation